Clem-Tee/web50/projects/search/README.md

-ogle Search Clone - CS50 Web Programming Project
+Google Search Clone - CS50 Web Programming Project

 Welcome to the **Google Search Clone** project!
 This project replicates Google's search interface, including its image search, advanced search, and unique design features.
 This README provides an overview, installation steps, features, and demonstrations.